StuffAnThings/qbit_manage/README.md

 * Tag any torrents that have no hard links and allows optional cleanup to delete these torrents and contents based on maximum ratio and/or time seeded
 * RecycleBin function to move files into a RecycleBin folder instead of deleting the data directly when deleting a torrent
 * Built-in scheduler to run the script every x minutes.
 (Can use `--run` command to run without the scheduler)
-## Installation
+## Getting Started

 Check out the [wiki](https://github.com/StuffAnThings/qbit_manage/wiki) for installation help
+1. Install qbit_mange either by installing Python3 on the localhost and following the [Local Installation](https://github.com/StuffAnThings/qbit_manage/wiki/Local-Installations) Guide or by installing Docker and following the [Docker Installation](https://github.com/StuffAnThings/qbit_manage/wiki/Docker-Installation) Guide or the [unRAID Installation](https://github.com/StuffAnThings/qbit_manage/wiki/Unraid-Installation) Guide.<br>
+2. Once installed, you have to [set up your Configuration](https://github.com/StuffAnThings/qbit_manage/wiki/Config-Setup) by create a [Configuration File](https://github.com/StuffAnThings/qbit_manage/blob/master/config/config.yml.sample) filled with all your values to connect to your qBittorrent instance.

 ## Usage

-To run the script in an interactive terminal run:

-* copy the `config.yml.sample` file to `config.yml`
-* add your qBittorrent host, user and pass.
-If you are not using a username and password you can remove the `user` and `pass` lines.
-* add your `cross_seed` and `root_dir`.
-If you're running cross-seed in a docker container you must fill out `remote_dir` as well.
-* Add your categories and save path to match with what is being used in your qBittorrent instance.
-I suggest using the full path when defining `save_path`
-* Add the `tag` definition based on tracker URL (optional add seed goals/limit upload speed by tag)
-* Modify the  `nohardlinks` by specifying your completed movies/series category to match with qBittorrent.
-Please ensure the `root_dir` and/or  `remote_dir` is added in the `directory` section
-* `root_dir` needs to be defined in order to use the RecycleBin function.
-If optional `empty_after_x_days` is not defined then it will never empty the RecycleBin.
-Setting it to 0 will empty the RecycleBin immediately.
-* Modify the `orphaned` section to define file patterns not to consider as orphans.
-Use this to exclude your incomplete torrents directory, or to ignore auto-generated files such as Thumbs.db.
-* To run the script in an interactive terminal with a list of possible commands run:
+To run the script in an interactive terminal with a list of possible commands run:

 ```bash
 python qbit_manage.py -h